 Puget Sound Flavor

 The Sound’s abundance extends to its creative chefs.
-At Renee Erickson’s brightly appointed Bar Melusine, the food is French Atlantic, but the Hama Hama oysters come from Hood Canal waters.
+At Renee Erickson’s brightly appointed Boat Bar, the food is French Atlantic, but the Hama Hama oysters come from Hood Canal waters.
 Mutsuko Soma’s Kamonegi features Northwest seafood and soba noodles often made from regionally sourced buckwheat.

 The Wing Luke Museum documents the role Seattle’s Asian Pacific immigrants continue to play in the region’s culture.
 Take the Historic Hotel Tour, where time seems to stand still.
 Walk through the 1910 general store at street level before heading up to the austerely furnished boardinghouse, which brings to life the personal past of the community that helped shape the city.